25 Jan 5 Design Tricks for Planning a Full Bathroom Remodel: Part 1

 Tips to Make Your Bathroom Remodel a Breeze

 Are you asking yourself the important questions about your planned or upcoming bathroom remodel?
 Many homeowners who approach a bathroom project without fully understanding the scope of the undertaking can wind up swamped in unforeseen budget issues or other problems once the work is underway.
-What may seem like a simple enough remodel could land you in leaky waters!
+What may seem like a simple enough remodel could land you in leaky waters.
+When in doubt, you can trust the intricate knowledge of the Marblehead Interior Designer.

 Some questions you should be asking yourself first include: